U.S. Department of State Seal

 Find information on dual nationality, prevention of international child abduction and customs regulations on our websites.

 Terrorism: Terrorist groups, transnational and local terrorist organizations, and lone actors inspired by extremist ideology and messaging continue plotting possible attacks in Russia.
-Terrorists may attack with little or no warning, targeting tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas
+Terrorists may attack with little or no warning.
+They may target tourist locations, transportation hubs, markets/shopping malls, local government facilities, hotels, clubs, restaurants, places of worship, parks, major sporting and cultural events, educational institutions, airports, and other public areas.

-• Moscow and St. Petersburg have been the targets of terrorist attacks, and bomb threats against public venues are common.
+Terrorists have carried out attacks in Russia, including Moscow and St. Petersburg, and bomb threats against public venues are common.
 If you are at a location that receives a bomb threat, follow all instructions from the local police and security services.

 North Caucasus Region: A risk of civil and political unrest continues throughout the North Caucasus region including Chechnya, North Ossetia, Ingushetia, Dagestan, Stavropol, Karachayevo-Cherkessiya, and Kabardino-Balkariya.
 Local criminal gangs have kidnapped foreigners, including U.S. citizens, for ransom.
 In the Republic of Chechnya, local authorities may harbor particular hostility towards U.S. travelers.